vollstock/meowbify.js/README.md

 meowbify.js
 ===========

-This is a small javascript that will meowbify (see http://meowbify.com) your site.
+This is a small javascript that will [meowbify](http://meowbify.com) your site.